dylan/gameofcyvasse/_includes/rules.md

 Crossbowman
   : The Crossbowman can move one space at a time and can attack in a 1 block radius.
-    Crossbowmen are capable of killing dragons.
+    Crossbowmen are capable of capturing dragons.

 Light Horse
   : The Light Horse can move three spaces at a time.